nathiedeheyl/paint-and-sip-friends/README.md

 ### Project description

-'Paint & Sip with your friends' is a blog for art enthousiasts who want to gather with friends or like-minded people to share artistic experiences.
-The site offers  recommendations for hosting your own paint & sip night, with tips and tricks, easy painting techniques and motives, as well as stories from a (fictional) group of friends who organise these events.
+'Paint & Sip with your friends' is a platform for art enthousiasts looking to explore painting while connecting with friends for like-minded people.
+The site offers practical advice for beginners on how to get started, which tools to aqquire and recommends some easy step by step tutorials to begin with.
+Additionally, the blog features a ficitional group of friends who organise different art related events, and users can find a contact form for inquiries or taking part in those events.

 ### Purpose of the project

-The main goal is to inspire and engage users to host their own creative events and connect with a community of art lovers through shared experiences.
+The main goal is to inspire and engage users to start or continue painting as a hobby and connect with a community of art lovers through shared experiences.

 [Back to Table of Contents](https://github.com/nathiedeheyl/paint-and-sip-friends/blob/main/README.md#tabel-of-contents)